fgirault/tkcode/README.md

 - Open a folder or a file with the link on the welcome page
 - Click on a file in the explorer panel to view it
 - Double-click to open it in a new tab
-- Use Control+P to show the palette, type letters or word and navigate with arrows
+- Use Control+P to show the palette, type letters or word and navigate with arrows typing word matching what you want to do

 ## Customize